MicrosoftDocs/dynamics-365-intelligent-order-management/topics/globalization.md

 ## Localization and translation
 Intelligent Order Management includes functionality for the country/regions documented in the [Product localization and translation availability guide](https://aka.ms/dynamics_365_international_availability_deck).
 This functionality is enabled based on the primary address of the active legal entity.

-Intelligent Optimization Fullfillment is supported in the geographies listed in the [Intelligent Fulfillment Optimization architecture](ifo-arch.md) topic.
+Intelligent Optimization Fulfillment is supported in the geographies listed in the [Intelligent Fulfillment Optimization architecture](ifo-arch.md) topic.